The Ultimate Guide To Men’s Grooming

 When you start diving deeper into skincare, you start to hear a lot about exfoliation.
 It’s the idea that as your skin cells go through their life cycle, the dead cells accumulate on the surface of your skin and can leave it looking dull, flaky, and sallow; some say they can even contribute to the formation of signs of aging like fine lines and wrinkles.
 Exfoliation, at its most basic, is about getting rid of these dead cells.
 What lots of guys don’t realize is that if they’re shaving every day, they’re already exfoliating, thanks to the same razor that gets rid of their facial hair.
 But unless you’re shaving your entire face, you still need to exfoliate at least once a week to keep your skin looking fresh.

 Most exfoliators marketed to men are facial scrubs, but remember your skin barrier?
 Scrubs can be too harsh, particularly if you use them aggressively, and can potentially cause damage to your barrier — even if you’re using a gentle cleanser.
-Instead, look for an exfoliating toner or mask that contains alpha hydroxy acids like glycolic or lactic acid (may we recommend Biologique Recherche Lotion P50 and The Ordinary Glycolic Acid 7% Toning Solution).
+Instead, look for an exfoliating toner or mask that contains alpha-hydroxy acids like glycolic or lactic acid (may we recommend Biologique Recherche Lotion P50 and The Ordinary Glycolic Acid 7% Toning Solution).
 These acids will gently break the bonds between dead skin cells and slough them away naturally, instead of relying on your hands to do the work.

 4. Use an Eye Cream Every Day

-Most men say that the first place they notice signs of aging is around their eyes, and, when it comes to crow’s feet and under eye bags, prevention is the name of the game.
+Most men say that the first place they notice signs of aging is around their eyes, and, when it comes to crow’s feet and under-eye bags, prevention is the name of the game.
 Using an eye cream twice a day will keep the delicate skin around your eyes hydrated and firm.
-Look for creams that contain caffeine, a natural stimulant to help wake up skin, and peptides, which are proteins to help maintain the health of skin.
+Look for creams that contain caffeine, a natural stimulant to help wake up the skin, and peptides, which are proteins to help maintain the health of the skin.
 We're partial to the Dr. Loretta Tightening Eye Gel and Lab Series Age Rescue Eye Therapy.

 Gently apply eye cream by using your ring finger to tap the cream into the skin, instead of rubbing, and put it on after cleansing both morning and night.
 Bonus: it will help erase signs of sleepless or hard-partying nights, too.